TabPFN Extensions for Interpretable Geotechnical Modelling: Regression Problem: Interpretable Multivariate Inference

 Figure~\ref{fig:rmse_trend} shows the normalised RMSE (relative to iteration~1) for each mechanical parameter across iterations.
-Four of the five parameters---$s_\mathrm{u}$, $E_{\mathrm{u}}$, ${\sigma'}_\mathrm{p}$, and $C_\mathrm{c}$---exhibit monotonic decreases, with $s_\mathrm{u}$ showing the largest relative improvement (${\sim}18\%$ reduction), confirming that the iterative scheme effectively propagates inter-parameter information.
-In contrast, $C_\mathrm{v}$ remains at or slightly above the initial RMSE throughout the iterations (Table~\ref{tab:rmse}: $73.51 \to 74.42$), indicating that conditioning on other mechanical parameters does not improve---and marginally degrades---its prediction.
+Final RMSE decreased for all five targets relative to iteration~1, although the trajectories were not strictly monotonic for $C_\mathrm{v}$ and ${\sigma'}_\mathrm{p}$.
+The largest relative improvement is observed for $s_\mathrm{u}$ (${\sim}29\%$ reduction, $13.08 \to 9.30$~kN/m$^2$), followed by $E_{\mathrm{u}}$ (${\sim}18\%$), ${\sigma'}_\mathrm{p}$ (${\sim}15\%$), and $C_\mathrm{c}$ (${\sim}10\%$); $C_\mathrm{v}$ exhibits only a marginal ${\sim}3\%$ reduction ($35.72 \to 34.58$~m$^2$/s, with iteration-wise oscillations between $33.77$ and $35.72$), consistent with the iterative scheme propagating inter-parameter information for most parameters but contributing little for $C_\mathrm{v}$.
 This is attributable to the high intrinsic variability of $C_\mathrm{v}$, which limits the useful information that correlated parameters can contribute.
-Although the number of iterations ($K = 10$) was set without a formal convergence criterion, the consistent improvement observed for four parameters demonstrates the potential of iterative conditioning to enhance multivariate geotechnical inference; establishing optimal stopping rules remains a topic for future investigation.
+Although the number of iterations ($K = 10$) was set without a formal convergence criterion, the final-iteration RMSE reduction observed for all five parameters suggests that iterative conditioning can be useful for this benchmark; establishing optimal stopping rules remains a topic for future investigation.

 Table~\ref{tab:rmse} summarises the absolute RMSE values at iteration~1 and iteration~10.
-The improvement is most pronounced for $s_\mathrm{u}$ and $E_{\mathrm{u}}$, while $C_\mathrm{c}$ achieves a modest but consistent reduction.
+The improvement is most pronounced for $s_\mathrm{u}$ and $E_{\mathrm{u}}$, while $C_\mathrm{c}$ and $C_\mathrm{v}$ show more modest reductions.